 What are Some Common Forms of Internet Fraud Directed at Senior Citizens?

 Common forms of cyber fraud directed at senior citizens include health care fraud, health insurance fraud, funeral and cemetery fraud, fraudulent anti-aging product schemes, and telemarketing fraud.
 In the case of online fraud dealing with medical products and insurance, cyber criminals will offer free products or services to elder consumers, only to charge insurers in the future.
 Once the insurance company fails to cover the cost, the consumer is left with the bill.
 Sometimes, fraudulent schemes will offer unnecessary tests to senior citizens, or gain access to their records and charge them for services that were never performed.
 Telemarketing is another form of common Internet fraud directed at the elderly.
 People over the age of sixty, and especially single, elderly women, are targets for telemarketing fraud.
 Such schemes include offering fake goods or services, often offering free prizes to lure in unsuspecting consumers, and charging the consumer without ever providing the good or service.

-How Can Consumers Protect Against Phishing or Spoofing?
+How Can Senior Citizens Protect Against Cyber Fraud?

-At the Law Offices of Salar Atrizadeh, we guide our clients in legal matters regarding all aspects of copyright law by using extensive knowledge and skills to create innovative solutions.
-Please contact us today to set up a confidential consultation.
+At the Law Offices of Salar Atrizadeh, we guide clients in legal matters regarding all aspects of cyber crime and remedies against cyber fraud by using extensive knowledge and skills to create innovative solutions.
+Please contact us today to set up a free and confidential consultation.